How to Help an Adult Child Who’s Stuck: A Parent’s Guide to Failure to Launch

 Keep the tone open and supportive.
 The more curious and grounded you are, the more likely they are to stay in the conversation.

-The way you introduce career coaching can make all the difference.
+The way you bring it up can make all the difference.
 When your child already feels uncertain or discouraged, the last thing they need is to feel pushed or boxed into something they didn’t choose.

 Here are a few ways to keep the conversation open and supportive: